TopchetoEU/TopchetoEU/README.md

 # Who am i
   - A Nice inc. dev (the name is a joke between a friend and me)
   - The person who gave birth to the Nice inc. idea
-  - A C#, Java, Javascript, Typescript, C, C++, Assembly programmer
+  - A C#, Java, Javascript, Typescript, C, C++, Assembly, Java programmer

 # What do I do
   - Mainly some shit to kill time, actually, that's all I do